Confidant Classes for Career Consultancy and Coaching Classes

 According to the Charter of Passenger Rights for Air Travelers, compensation is calculated on the basis of the payment of damages of up to 1.13,100 Special Drawing Rights (SDRs), or approximately 1.19 million rupees, for flights international As on Friday, 1 SDR was equal to $ 1.41, while the Indian rupee closed at 74.75 rupees to the US dollar on Monday.

-• Liability limits during international flights for airlines were set under the Air Transport (Amendment) Act 2016, based on India's adoption of the in 2009, which unifies the rules governing compensation. to passengers around the world.
+• Liability limits during international flights for airlines were set under the Air Transport (Amendment) Act 2016, based on India’s adoption of the Montreal Convention in 2009, which unifies the rules governing compensation. to passengers around the world.

 • The limit of liability for damages in the event of death or personal injury for each person was increased to 1,13,100 SDRs from 1.00,000 SDRs after the law was changed in 2016.
 Compensation for loss, delay or damage of the cargo was also revised upwards in 2016.